National Endowment for the Humanities.

 - Reporting and recordkeeping requirements

-For the reasons stated in the preamble, NEH proposes to amend 45 CFR Subchapter D by adding part 1172 as follows:
+For the reasons stated in the preamble, NEH is amending 45 CFR chapter XI, subchapter D, by adding part 1172 as follows:

 PART 1172—NONDISCRIMINATION ON THE BASIS OF AGE IN FEDERALLY ASSISTED PROGRAMS OR ACTIVITIES